dutok/minero-go/README.md

 - NBT v19133 support.
 - Proxy with logging support available.
 - Server list ping client & server (ping other servers, fake a server).

+**NOTE:** Right now the server allows client to log in, move and do most actions but any changes on map aren't saved.

 Tools
 =====